 So have you started your painting?

-Often just starting is the hardest part of any creative endeavour.
+Often just starting is the hardest part of any creative endeavor.

 A little tale about my little sister

 My little sister is currently in her final year at art college, and I get weekly, if not daily updates on her creative ideas.

 Revolutionary concepts to conquer the world, ideas that will leave a legacy behind her, spawn a global empire and change the very face of the artistic community.

 I check back to see how her progress is going, did step 1 lead to step 2?

 Guess how much physical, tactile, work has been created?